Getting Started In Food Photography

 Artificial Light

 The beauty of using artificial light is that you have complete control over your lighting.
-You control the power of the lights, the position of the lights and have the ability to make it do whatever you want.
-When I finally started learning artificial light, I was happy to learn how easy it was and how much fun it was to be able to make the light do what I wanted it to do.
+You control the power of the lights, the position of the lights and have the ability to make the style of light do whatever you want.
+There are three popular artificial lights in food photography:

 READ MORE ABOUT: GETTING STARTED WITH ARTIFICIAL LIGHTS